-The group of three left Serbia and soon after crossed the border to Croatia.
-After four days of walking through the forests the three of them, including two 17-years-old minors, were arrested between November 30 and December 1, 2018, close to a petrol station in Županja, but at different times.
-Four officers arrested two of them at 6 am and brought them to a police station close by.
+A group of three left Serbia and soon after crossed the border to Croatia.
+After four days of walking through the forests the three of them, including two 17-years-old minors, were arrested between November 30 and December 1, 2018, close to a petrol station in Županja.
+Four officers in blue uniforms initially arrested two of them at 6 am and brought them to a police station close by.
 One of the officers is described as being around 45 years old, with stars displayed on his uniform.

-The officers asked them what they were doing in the forest and where their boss was.
-The officers also checked their GPS data on their phones.
+The officers asked them what they were doing in the forest and who their leader was.
+The officers also checked the GPS data on their phones.
 While checking the phones, one officer pointed at one individual, declaring that he was the boss.
 Then two officers took batons out of their car and without saying anything, they started beating them, telling them not to come to Croatia again, and shouting questions.
 Other officers told the violent ones to stop.
-The violence occurred for about ten minutes and the one individual being accused of being the boss began to bleed.
+Nevertheless, the violence occurred for about ten minutes and the one individual being accused of being the boss began to bleed.

 Afterwards, the officers told them not to come again to Croatia, and that Afghani and Pakistani people weren’t welcome there.

 The group was asked again about the identity of their boss as well as their destination country.
 One of them answered he wanted to reach France, to which one officer answered:

 “No, you will not.
 It is my job to stop you people from coming in Europe.”

 At the end of the conversation the officer told them they would bring them to Šid, and then beat them again for 10 minutes.